youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 **To Sum Up :**

-This command will launch a terminal and create a batch file at location %TEMP%\execute.bat and write cmd to change location to the share folder of the machine inside of it.
+This command will launch a terminal and create a batch file at location %TEMP%\execute.bat.
+The file "execute.bat" contain a cmd to change location to the share folder of the machine.

 The second part :